sebdah/dynamic-dynamodb/docs/configuration_options.rst

 enable-writes-autoscaling                  bool Turn on or off autoscaling of write capacity.
-Default is ``true`` reads-upper-threshold                      int  How many percent of the table capacity should be used before Dynamic DynamoDB scales up the read provisioning? reads-lower-threshold                      int  How many percent of the table capacity should be used before Dynamic DynamoDB scales down the read provisioning? throttled-reads-upper-threshold            int  How many percent of the table capacity should be throttled before Dynamic DynamoDB scales up the read provisioning? throttled-writes-lower-threshold           int  How many percent of the table capacity should be throttled before Dynamic DynamoDB scales down the write provisioning? increase-reads-with                        int  Number of units or percent we should scale up the provisioning with.
+Default is ``true`` reads-upper-threshold                      int  How many percent of the table capacity should be used before Dynamic DynamoDB scales up the read provisioning? reads-lower-threshold                      int  How many percent of the table capacity should be used before Dynamic DynamoDB scales down the read provisioning? throttled-reads-upper-threshold            int  How many reads should be throttled before Dynamic DynamoDB scales up the read provisioning? throttled-writes-upper-threshold           int  How many writes should be throttled before Dynamic DynamoDB scales up the write provisioning? increase-reads-with                        int  Number of units or percent we should scale up the provisioning with.
 Choose entity with ``increase-reads-unit``. decrease-reads-with                        int  Number of units or percent we should scale down the provisioning with.
 Choose entity with ``decrease-reads-unit``. increase-reads-unit                        str  Set if we should scale up in ``units`` or ``percent``